Six people arrested after businesses robbed in Waterloo, Ayr

 According to police, officers believe all suspects involved in the robberies are in custody.

+Police said the six arrested include two youths from Toronto and a youth from Waterloo.
+A 21-year-old from Waterloo, and a 21 and 22-year-old from unspecified areas are also in custody.

-Police said one arrest was made in a parking lot near the intersection of King and Columbia.
+Police said one arrest was made in a parking lot near the intersection of King and Columbia streets.
 Two other people were arrested in nearby parking lots.

 Police did not provide information on where the other three arrests occurred.